-Champagne B&B – Andre Bergere – in the Champagne centre of Epernay (51 Marne, Champagne-Ardenne) Champagne André Bergère offers a comfortable Bed & Breakfast close to major Champagne houses such as Moët et Chandon and Mercier.
+Champagne B&B – Andre Bergere – in the centre of Epernay (51 Marne, Grand Est) Champagne André Bergère offers a comfortable Bed & Breakfast close to major Champagne houses such as Moët et Chandon and Mercier – and a self-catering apartment sleeping up to 4 people!

-This family-run Champagne house is centrally situated on the avenue de Champagne and offers 3 air-conditioned en-suite bedrooms and a self-catering apartment.
+This family-run Champagne house is centrally situated on the prestigious avenue de Champagne and offers 3 air-conditioned en-suite bedrooms and a self-catering apartment.
 There is a garden and furnished terrace and an on-site bar where you could try some of the domaine’s Champagnes.
+Guests can park for free on site, so you can walk to all the main Champagne houses.

 Grapes used here include Chardonnay, Pinot Noir and Pinot Meunier, blended and matured on site.
 The house champagnes include Brut Nature, a Blanc de Blancs, special cuvée, Vintage and rosé wines